Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 How GenuTrace Supports Cotton Origin Verification and Compliance

-GenuTrace provides independent, science-based cotton origin verification using stable isotope analysis, helping brands, retailers, and manufacturers move from declared sourcing to defensible proof.
+GenuTrace provides independent, science-based cotton isotope testing for origin verification, helping brands, retailers, and manufacturers move from declared sourcing to defensible proof.

 Our approach is designed to support: